 Currently, the basin is serviced by three main processing facilities near Port Campbell in Victoria (Otway, Minerva and Iona gas plants).
-The Katnook gas processing plant is located near Penola in South Australia and is connected to various industries in the region and to Mt Gambier.
+In South Australia, the Katnook gas processing plant is located near Penola and is connected to various industries in the region and to Mt Gambier.
 All facilities are connected to the SEA gas pipeline which sends gas to both Melbourne and Adelaide.

-Over 70 Bcf of gas and 0.4 MMbbl of condensate has been produced from the Pretty Hill Sandstone reservoirs in the onshore area of the Otway Basin, which has been supplied to local industry and the Ladbroke Grove power station, which was commissioned in 2000.
+Over 70 Bcf of gas and 0.4 MMbbl of condensate has been produced from the Pretty Hill Sandstone reservoirs in the Penola Trough, which has been supplied to local industry and the Ladbroke Grove power station (commissioned in 2000).

 Vintage acquired a working interest in PEL 155 in the Otway Basin by way of a staged farm-in agreement with Otway Energy Pty Ltd, a wholly owned subsidiary of Lakes Oil Ltd (“Lakes”).
 The joint venture has drilled the Nangwarry-1 well, a CO2 gas discovery, which is located approximately 40 kilometres north of Mount Gambier.

 The South Australian Government's PACE gas grants were an initiative designed to further accelerate investment in gas projects in South Australia through targeted competitive grants.
 The $4.95 million grant has been applied to the drilling of Nangwarry-1.
 Vintage and Lakes contributed to the cost of drilling Nangwarry-1 on 50:50 basis, with the grant proceeds shared on the same basis.

 The Nangwarry CO2 field is a three-way dip, fault dependent trap in the Pretty Hill formation and is defined on 3D seismic.